2025 QS ESG

 Our organisation develops clear ethical values (e.g., diversity, honesty, respect, fairness) and these are enshrined in a publicly available strategic document.

-NTNU has different policies to enforce the principles of equality and respect for faculty and staff with different identities, such as gender, aboriginal status, and physical and mental disabilities.
-With regard to research ethics, NTNU has established a Research Ethics Review Committee, which requires each graduate student to understand the culture of research ethics and to promote and implement this philosophy within the university.
+NTNU has policies to enforce the principles of equality and respect for faculty and staff with different identities, such as gender, aboriginal status, and physical and mental disabilities.
+Recently, research ethics has emerged as an organizational culture, and the university has established a Research Ethics Review Committee (attach 1) and set up National Taiwan Normal University Guidelines for the Research Ethics Governance Framework (attach 2), requiring faculty and students to understand and practice the culture of research ethics within the university.

 Our university provides training based on those values at all levels of the organisation.

-Attached are (1) The Research Ethics Office is responsible for providing training on research ethics and integrity education, and (2) the Office of Human Resources is in charge of delivering training on professional ethics.
+Attached are (1) The Research Ethics Office is responsible for providing training on research ethics and integrity education, (2) List of Online Courses at the Center for Research Ethics, and (3) the Office of Human Resources is in charge of delivering training on professional ethics.

 (1) 研究倫理中心線上教育訓練